 - Pros: Versatility, connecting online to offline, trackability, cost-effectiveness, branding and visual attractiveness.

 - Cons: Lack of native support, the difficulty of scanning in low light brightness environments.

 Seems like QR codes are the worst option of access control implementation.
 They are not reliable.
 The technology is supposed to work like this — the software generates a QR code for the door and the users access the room simply by placing their smartphone screens closer to the QR/barcode reader.
 However, in real life, even low screen brightness can prevent technology from working properly.
-Everyone has had that frustrative experience at Starbucks trying to scan membership multiple times for it to work.
+Everyone has had that frustrative experience at Starbucks trying to scan membership multiple times to make it work.

 How to Choose the Best Access Control Solution for Your Coworking Space Needs

 The right answer here is — put your specific requirements first when you choose among different access control systems available in the market.

 Many organizations prefer moving their business applications and processes to the cloud.
 This is a current trend for a good number of reasons.
 Though, you need to think well whether a cloud-based deployment or an on-premises solution makes more sense for your cybersecurity.